 Dr Charles T. Hunt is a Vice Chancellor’s Senior Research Fellow in the Social & Global Studies Centre, School of Global, Urban & Social Studies at RMIT University in Melbourne Australia.
-He is also an Honorary Research Fellow at the Asia Pacific Centre for the Responsibility to Protect (APR2P) at the University of Queensland, Brisbane, Australia.
+He is also an Honorary Senior Research Fellow at the Asia Pacific Centre for the Responsibility to Protect (APR2P), School of Political Science & International Studies at the University of Queensland, Brisbane, Australia.
 Charles is currently an ARC DECRA fellow (2017-2020).

 Charles’ background is in political science with specialisation in international relations and critical security studies.
 He has a PhD International Relations from the University of Queensland, Australia, as well as MA International Studies and a BSc (Joint Honours) Economics and Political Science – both from the University of Birmingham, UK.
 During his tenure at the University of Queensland, Charles was Senior Researcher in the Institute for Social Science Research (2008-2012), Leader for the protection of civilians program at the APR2P (2009 to 2015), Lecturer in International Security in the School of Political Science and International Studies (2012-2015) and has been an Associate Investigator with the Australian Research Council’s Centre for Excellence in Policing and Security since 2009.